devunt/warp/README.rst

 WARP
 ====

-Simple http transparent proxy made in python 3.4
+Simple http proxy made in python 3.4

 This is proof-of-concept code.

+The main purpose of WARP is bypassing http://warning.or.kr/, which is a Deep Packet Inspection that operated by Korea Government.
+For more information, please see https://en.wikipedia.org/wiki/Internet_censorship_in_South_Korea You should run this proxy in your local computer.

 Dependency